‘Italian Affair’ author fiddles with ‘Captain Corelli’s Mandolin’

 A stripped-down version of Louis De Berniere’s best-selling novel, the film follows the war-time romance between an Italian soldier-mandolinist (Cage) and the Greek beauty Pelagia (Penelope Cruz), whose charming little island, Cephalonia, is occupied by the Italian army for several months during the war.

 Love occurs.
 Breasts are exposed.
 Bullets rip through quivering flesh.

 “E cosi e finito,” Fraser sighs gratefully when the credits finally roll.
 “And so, it is over.”

 With that, we head out in search of pizza.

-Fraser, 40, is the author of An Italian Affair (Pantheon, $22).
-Written in novelesque second person, the unique travelogue recounts the writer’s sexual and spiritual adventures with a married Italian professor, whom Fraser met while mending a post-divorce broken heart on the little island of Ischia, west of Naples.
+Fraser, 40, is the author of An Italian Affair (Pantheon, $22.00).
+Written in novel-esque second person, the unique travelogue recounts the writer’s sexual and spiritual adventures with a married Italian professor, whom Fraser met while mending a post-divorce broken heart on the little island of Ischia, west of Naples.

 During the two-year affair, Fraser met the professor in various romantic locations around the globe.
 Many of those spots–like Ischia, the Aeolians, and Catalina–were islands.

 But more on that later.

 “The movie is, as they’d say in Italian, esagerato,” pronounces Fraser, sipping a beer while waiting for our to arrive.
 “It was a big, operatic tearjerker where every emotion is exaggerated–the love speeches, the earthquakes–everything is overblown.”